Sun enters Gemini on June 21

 But then the sun moved westward … and in the following year, 1990, the sun did indeed shine in front of Taurus at the solstice.

 There are 12 constellations of the zodiac.
 And the cycle lasts 26,000 years.
 So you might see that the sun will continue to shine in front of Taurus at the June solstice for many, many years.
 It won’t cross a constellation boundary again until the year 4609.
-That’s when the June solstice sun will finally move into the constellation Aries, the constellation to the immediate west of Taurus.
+That’s when the June solstice sun will finally move into the constellation Aries the Ram, the constellation to the immediate west of Taurus.

 Signs versus constellations